sftpgo/docs/docs/index.md

 ## Licensing

-The Enterprise version is offered under a proprietary license that removes the restrictions of the open-source AGPLv3.
+The Enterprise version is offered under a [proprietary license](https://sftpgo.com/assets/LICENSE.pdf){:target="_blank"} that removes the restrictions of the open-source AGPLv3.

 ## Copyright